Translanguaging: International Translanguaging

-Translanguaging spaces
+Translanguaging Spaces

 In the context of translanguaging, when thinking about space, it is not necessarily considered a physical space, but more of a space in the multilingual individual's mind.
 Through the processes of translanguaging, individuals create their own translanguaging space.
 Having said that, there can be many different translanguaging spaces that then get incorporated into a larger social space.
 For example, a university environment may provide a better translanguaging space due to the greater diversity of students in college than in a typical high school – and this is referring to the individual's life outside the classroom.
 Moreover, multilinguals can generate this social space where they are free to combine whichever tools they have gathered— ranging from personal history, experience and environment, attitude, belief and ideology, cognitive and physical capacity— to form a coordinated and meaningful performance.
 Within the translanguaging space that has been formed, the isolation of each individual language is not present.
 Instead, it provides an environment where all languages merge and results in completely new ideas and practices.

 Multilinguals, in their translanguaging space, are continually coming up with new strategies to take advantage of their language knowledge to attain a specific communication effect in their day-to-day lives and experiences.
-When they become comfortable with the use of each language, creativity begins to flow, and the languages become intertwined in ways that can only be understood in that specific translanguaging space.
+When they become comfortable with the use of each language, creativity can begin to flow, and the languages become intertwined in ways that can only be understood in that specific translanguaging space.
 For example, the mix of Spanish and English in Miami, Florida, leads to different translanguaging spaces.
 The variety among these spaces depends on the Latin country the speakers come from due to the difference in dialects that exist.
-It is very common to hear Spanglish being spoken in Miami but if someone speaks both Spanish and English, it does not necessarily mean the usage of certain expressions, words, and sentences will be understood.
+It is very common to hear "Spanglish" being spoken in Miami but if someone speaks both Spanish and English, it does not necessarily mean the usage of certain expressions, words, and sentences will be understood.

 Spanish as a second or foreign language connects translanguaging elements to facilitate understanding and a better communication process.
 Elements from various languages can be used to generate a more solid understanding of the ideas and make more meaning.
 Learners can express better answers by building knowledge from their primary language.
-A Bilingual education contributes to build the setting to encourage the use of trasnlanguaging as a pedagogical tool to incorporate more than one language to help learners make sense of the lesson.

 Multilingualism is a key component of the world.
 Recognizing the influence of cultural and linguistic elements of learning can enhance communication.
 Allowing space to use multiple languages to process information is critical.
 Learners can transfer knowledge from one language to another and build more understanding.
-The home language is vital in supporting other languages' learning processes.
-So, it cannot be seen as a separate component.